Alex2262/AltairChessEngine/pipeline/python/data/README.md

 - `shard_paths_from_directory(...)`
 - `shard_paths_from_directories(...)`

-or instantiate datasets directly from the directories you want.
+or instantiate shard loaders directly from the directories you want.

 That lets you keep:
 - train shards